Alternative Dispute Resolution

-The federal court and some state courts require that many cases undergo Early Neutral Evaluation to assist parties in coming to a voluntary agreement.
+The federal court and most state courts require that many cases undergo Early Neutral Evaluation to assist the parties in coming to a voluntary agreement.
 Several of our attorneys have been appointed and trained by the federal court to act as evaluators and are frequently selected to do so in a broad range of litigation matters.

 Collaborative (or cooperative) law is a process in which the parties focus on cooperative problem-solving.
 By sharing information and engaging in four-way meetings, the parties, with the help of their attorneys, find mutually acceptable resolutions to their issues in a safe environment.
 Several of our attorneys are specially trained and experienced in the tools and methods of collaborative law.